 The OFA may create other work products such as marketing materials, specifications, training materials, or any other form of intellectual property other than code or the materials associated with the creation of code as described above in Section 2.

 Contributions.
-Any communication intentionally provided for the purpose of advancing an OFA work product will be a “Contribution.”
+Any written or otherwise duly recorded communication intentionally provided for the purpose of advancing an OFA work product will be a “Contribution.”
 The entity (or individual, in a case where an individual is acting in an individual capacity) making the Contribution is the “Contributor.”

 Copyright license.
-When a Contribution is included (in whole or in part) in any work of authorship created in connection with OFA activities, the Contributor grants OFA a worldwide, perpetual, irrevocable, non-exclusive, royalty-free, fully-sublicensable copyright license to reproduce, create derivative works, distribute, display and perform the Contributions.
+When a Contribution is included (in whole or in part) in any work of authorship created in connection with OFA activities, the Contributor grants OFA a worldwide, perpetual, irrevocable, non-exclusive, royalty-free license to the Contribution.
+If the Contribution is an audio or video recording of the Contributor participating in an OFA sponsored event, in addition to the license grants noted above, the OFA will request the Contributor grant the OFA a fully-sublicensable copyright license to reproduce, create derivative works, distribute, display and perform the Contributions so that the Contribution may be used in whole or in part in OFA created materials, such as videos of the event.
+Since the Contributor at an OFA sponsored event might not be a member of the OFA, the request for Copyright grant of Contributor’s participation in the event will be included in the event registration and the Contributor’s response to the request will be saved with their registration.
 Subject to the Contributor’s continued copyright ownership in their Contributions, OFA will own the copyright in any collective works, compilations, joint works or derivative works created in connection with OFA activities and will own the copyright in any works created by OFA.
 OFA will exercise its rights and license its own copyrights in a manner consistent with its non-profit mission.
 Except as otherwise agreed by the OFA Board, works of authorship (other than software) produced by OFA must be licensed under either a Creative Commons Attribution license (CC-BY) or under a Creative Commons Attribution-NoDerivs license (CC-BY-ND), with the appropriate license to be defined by the OFA Board.

 Attribution; moral rights.
 OFA will use reasonable efforts to abide by industry norms and to honor requests related to individual attribution.
 OFA reserves the right to attribute collaborative work to just “OpenFabrics Alliance,” however.
 Each Contributor, and each individual making a Contribution, waives any moral rights (or similar rights related to attribution or work integrity) to the maximum extent permitted by applicable law.